florenciasuppo/demographic-data-analyzer/README.md

 # Demographic Data Analyzer

-This project analyzes demographic data from the [Adult Income Dataset](https://archive.ics.uci.edu/ml/datasets/adult).
+This project is part of the [FreeCodeCamp](https://www.freecodecamp.org/) curriculum and analyzes demographic data from the [Adult Income Dataset](https://archive.ics.uci.edu/ml/datasets/adult).
 It uses Python and the Pandas library to calculate statistics such as average age, education levels, income distributions, and more.

 ##What it does